SJ5134/CUDA-Grayscal_Converter/README.md

-# CUDA-Grayscal_Converter
+# CUDA-Grayscale_Converter

-This Python script converts uploaded images to grayscale using PyTorch with GPU (CUDA) acceleration.
-It auto-creates input/output folders, supports batch processing, applies the standard grayscale formula, shows side-by-side comparisons with Matplotlib, and lets users download all processed results as a ZIP file.
+This project is a Google Colab–friendly Python script that converts uploaded images to grayscale using PyTorch with GPU acceleration (CUDA).
+It automatically sets up input and output directories, allows users to upload multiple images at once, and detects GPU availability to speed up the process.
+The script applies the standard grayscale formula (0.299 * R + 0.587 * G + 0.114 * B) to each image, saving the processed outputs to a dedicated folder.
+It also includes batch processing capabilities, a side-by-side visual comparison of original and converted images using Matplotlib, and the option to download all processed files as a ZIP package.
+Designed to be simple and fast, this tool is ideal for anyone looking to process large sets of images with GPU acceleration in a Colab or Jupyter environment.

-# CUDA Batch Grayscale Converter

-A high-performance batch image processing tool that converts multiple images to grayscale using CUDA acceleration via PyTorch.

 ## Quick Start (Google Colab)